sensu/sensu-docs/content/sensu-go/6.6/sensu-plus.md

 {{< figure src="/images/sumo-plus/sensu-dashboards.png" alt="Sensu Overview and Sensu Entity Detail dashboards listed in the Sumo Logic left-navigation menu" link="/images/sumo-plus/sensu-dashboards.png" target="_blank" >}}

 Click a dashboard name to view your Sensu observability data.
+It may take a moment or two for your data to appear in Sumo Logic.

 [1]: https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source